prebid/addressability-framework/mvp-spec/website-implementation.md

 ##### Share Prebid SSO Data with the inventory

-Prebid SSO doesn't standartized the API of the Ad Server for offering Addressable Contents because each Ad Server has an existing and specific API.
+Prebid SSO doesn't standardize the API of the Ad Server for offering Addressable Contents because each Ad Server has an existing and specific API.
 However, to implement Prebid SSO, the Ad Server need to follow guidances.